arthur-vilela/PP1-japan-brazil-migration/README.md

 ### Banner

-- The banner show the name and theme of the website, informing the user what they can expect to find.
+- The banner shows the name and theme of the website, informing the user what they can expect to find.
 - The font and color scheme are kept in correspondence with the rest of the page.
-- The image displayed is colorful and representative of the topic, showing a torii (traditional japanese gate) and the MASP (Sao Paulo Art Museum), conveying visually the connection between Japan and Brazil as soon as the page opens.
+- The image displayed is colorful and representative of the topic, showing a torii (traditional Japanese gate) and the MASP (São Paulo Art Museum), conveying visually the connection between Japan and Brazil as soon as the page opens.

 ![Screenshot of the navigation bar](docs/banner.png)
 ### Historical Background